 To correct this little issue with the handle creating a gap between collar and change plates, simply unscrew that inner section far enough away from the outer section so that the collar itself is just a hair longer than the handle; like in the image below.
 Do this with both sides and everything will now be flush and balanced.

 Having the collars expanded to full length does make them a little bulky and cumbersome, and they are always just like a half-turn from falling apart completely, but what can you do, ya know?
 It’s a very common collar design and its not going anywhere.

-If you think that this aspect of the collars will slow you down because you add or remove big plates often, or you use multiple bars, I would suggest springing for stage competition collars – something like the Uesaka Competition Collars that don’t have a handle to get in the way, or the Eleiko Competition Collars that have a hinge in the handles that ensures that it can be moved out of the way.
+If you think that this aspect of the collars will slow you down because you add or remove big plates often, or you use multiple bars, I would suggest springing for stage competition collars – something like the Uesaka Competition Collars that don’t have a handle to get in the way.
 They are expensive, but with the $205 that these Rogue collars cost, you’re almost there anyway in terms of price.

 Rogue Competition KG Collar Review – Summary

-The process of making adjustments to get change plates flush with the collars seems a little clunky, but it’s really not that complicated, and you get good at doing it quickly.
-If you tend to lock your change plates inside the collars rather than outside anyway, well you’ll never have to do anything but turn the T-handle to tighten and loosen your collars – in which case they couldn’t be any easier to use.
+The process of making adjustments to get change plates flush with the collars seems a little clunky, but it’s really not that complicated, and you get good at doing it.
+If you prefer to lock your change plates inside the collars rather than outside anyway, well you will never have to do anything but turn the T-handle to tighten and loosen your collars – in which case they’re very simple to use.

-At $205 + shipping, these collars are a little on the expensive side for not being IWF-certified though.
-Matter of fact, the price is easily the biggest drawback of these collars, but I can’t do or say much about that.
+At $205 + shipping, these collars are a little on the expensive side.
+Matter of fact, the price is easily the biggest drawback of these collars, but I can’t do or say much about all that.
 It is what it is.